DineshAdhi/moq-go/README.md

 The Publisher and Consumer part are still under development.
 This repository currently has a working implementation of Relay.

-This MOQT library currently supports WebTransport Protocol.
-Support for QUIC based MOQT is underway.
+This MOQT library currently supports WebTransport and QUIC Protocols.

 # Setup